Mary Slessor

 Mary Mitchell Slessor (2 December 1848 – 13 January 1915) was a Scottish Presbyterian missionary to Nigeria.
-Once in Nigeria, Slessor learned Efik, one of the numerous local languages, then began teaching.
+Once in Nigeria, Slessor learned Efik, one of many local languages, then began teaching.
 Because of her understanding of the native language and her bold personality Slessor gained the trust and acceptance of the locals and was able to spread Christianity while promoting women's rights and protecting native children.
-She is most famous for having stopped the common practice of infanticide of twins in Okoyong, an area of Cross River State, Nigeria.
+She is most famous for her role in helping to stop the common practice of infanticide of twins in Okoyong, an area of Cross River State, Nigeria.

 Early life

-Mary Slessor was born on 2 December 1848 in Gilcomston, Aberdeen, Scotland, to a poor working-class family who could not afford proper education.
+Mary Mitchell Slessor was born on 2 December 1848 in Gilcomston, Aberdeen, Scotland, to a poor working-class family who could not afford proper education.
 She was the second of seven children of Robert and Mary Slessor.
 Her father, originally from Buchan, was a shoemaker by trade.
 Her mother was born in Oldmeldrum, Aberdeenshire, and was a deeply religious woman.
 In 1859, the family moved to Dundee in search of work.
 Robert Slessor was an alcoholic and, unable to keep up shoemaking, took a job as a labourer in a mill.
 Her mother was a skilled weaver and went to work in the mills.
 At the age of eleven, Mary began work as a "half-timer" in the Baxter Brothers' Mill, meaning she spent half of her day at a school provided by the mill owners and the other half working for the company.

 The Slessors lived in the slums of Dundee.
 Mary Slessor's father and both brothers died of pneumonia, leaving behind only Mary, her mother, and two sisters.
 By age fourteen, Mary had become a skilled jute worker at the mill, working from 6 a.m. to 6 p.m. with just an hour for breakfast and lunch.

 Her mother was a devout Presbyterian who read each issue of the Missionary Record, a monthly magazine published by the United Presbyterian Church (later the United Free Church of Scotland) to inform members of missionary activities and needs.
 Slessor developed an interest in religion, and when a mission was instituted in Quarry Pend (close by the Wishart Church), she wanted to teach.
 Slessor started her mission at the age of 27, upon hearing that David Livingstone, the famous missionary and explorer, had died.
 She decided then that she wanted to follow in his footsteps.